 It’s a well known fact that coffee tastes great with pastries.
-And, since you can also eat Decibel’s pastries at noon, this places the cafe firmly in brunch territory.
+And, since you can also eat Decibel’s pastries at noon, the cafe is firmly in brunch territory.

 Proving that all pastries aren’t alike, our savory elote (i.e. Mexican street corn) scone looked nothing like our sweet blueberry lemon scone.
 It didn’t matter.
 They both tasted great and, as expected, paired well with coffee.

 Order a specialty coffee drink if you’re feeling adventurous with your caffeine intake.
 Options include Cafe de Olla, Spiced Mocha and Cold Brew Soda.
 Otherwise, just order a cappuccino or latte.

 Decibel Coffee Works is located at 267 South Avenida del Convento, Building #9, Tucson, AZ 85745, United States.